-Meeting Basic Needs.
 A dog’s ability to function in a healthy way requires that basic needs are met prior to learning or rehearsing behaviors.
-If the necessary cycles of sleeping, eating, and both mental and physical exercise are achieved, the likelihood of relaxation and the ability to practice new or old skills increases.
-When comparing this to our needs as humans, a dog’s needs are almost perfectly aligned; healthy rest, food, and exercise are all components that effect our ability to be successful at school or work.
+If the necessary cycles of sleeping, eating, and both mental and physical exercise is achieved, the likelihood of relaxation and the ability to practice new or old skills increases.
+When comparing this to our needs as humans, a dog’s needs are almost perfectly aligned; healthy rest, food, and exercise are all components that affect our ability to be successful at school or work.
 We can thank our nervous systems and the hormones that are produced when these basic needs are met that allow us to achieve great heights!

 See you next time, at Central Bark!